May 22 – July 3, 2016

 - German Rail Pass for weekend travel

-Students may earn between 6 and 8 credits for the summer term.
+Students can earn nine (9) credits in the summer term.

 - Heidelberg public transportation pass

-- excursions and cultural events, including the study trip to Berlin
+- Excursions and cultural events, including the trip to Berlin

-Not included are the transatlantic flight, books, and health insurance.
+Not included are the transatlantic flight, books, health insurance, and personal expenses.

-Refund Policy: In case of a withdrawal before the official start of the summer program, there will be no charges.
+In case of a withdrawal before the official start of the summer program, the program fee minus $250 will be returned to the applicant.
 If unforeseen circumstances make it impossible for a student to continue with the summer program, he/she will be refunded the program fee minus 10% each week until the last week of June at which time there is no refund.